weswinder/agent/README.md

   },
 });

-// Or use it within a workflow: export const supportAgentStep = supportAgent.asAction({ maxSteps: 10 });
+// Or use it within a workflow, specific to a user: export const supportAgentStep = supportAgent.asAction({ maxSteps: 10 });

 const workflow = new WorkflowManager(components.workflow);